 There are different types of surrogacy, but gestational surrogacy is the most common form of surrogacy nowadays.
 In gestational surrogacy, In Vitro Fertilization (IVF) is used to create an embryo, which is afterwards transferred to the surrogate.

 What Is IVF?

-This an assisted reproductive technology that manually fertilizes an egg with sperm in a laboratory dish and then transferring the embryo to the surrogate mother.
-With this kind of fertilization process, the surrogate mother does not have any genetic connection to the child.
+This is an assisted reproductive technology that manually fertilizes an egg with sperm in a laboratory dish and then involves transferring the embryo to the mother (or gestational surrogate / carrier).
+With this kind of fertilization process, the gestational carrier does not have any genetic connection to the child.

 The success of the process will differ.
 There are those that are successful and the pregnancy is carried to full term.
 Others are not so lucky.
 The age of the egg donor will affect the success of the process.

-– Women who have had their uterus removed but still have ovaries
+- Women who have had their uterus removed but they still have ovaries

 - Women whose fallopian tubes have been removed